-Less than one year 2017 GH¢ 2016 GH¢ Trade and Other Payables 184,948 55,638
+Less than one year 2017 GH¢ 2016 GH¢ Trade and Other Payables 89,068 ===== 67,372 =====

-15.7 Liquidity Risk
+15.7.
+Liquidity Risk

 Liquidity risk is defined as the risk that the Fund will encounter difficulty in meeting obligations associated with financial liabilities that are settled by delivering cash or another financial asset.
 Exposure to liquidity risk arises because of the possibility that the Fund could be required to pay its liabilities or redeem its shares earlier than expected.
 The Fund is exposed to cash redemptions of its shares on a regular basis.
-Shares are redeemable at the holder's option based on the Fund's Net Assets Value (NAV) per share at the time of redemption, calculated in accordance with the Fund's scheme particulars.
+Shares are redeemable at the holder's option based on the NAV per share of the Fund at the time of redemption, calculated in accordance with the scheme particulars of the Fund.